 Joining on inner folds rather than outer ones produces better results.
 Having an extra stitch at joining edges, with seaming using half a stitch on each side, will keep pleat widths constant.

 The larger the pleat, the more bulk is created.
-Most skirts will require 3 panels with one seam worn on center back.
+Most skirts will require 3 panels with one seam worn on the center back.
 Yokes may be added to decrease bulk rather than having pleats meet at the waistline.

 Ribbers on Japanese machines tend to knit tighter than main beds.
 At times an increase of 2 tension numbers may be required to get stitch sizes created by both beds to approach being equal.
-The other factor to consider is that the wider the plain knit vertical portion of the pleats, for stitches to knit off properly, the more the tension needs to approach the # used to knit the same yarn in stocking stitch on the respective single bed.
+The other factor to consider is that the wider the plain knit vertical portion of the pleats, for stitches to knit off properly, the more tension needs to approach the # used to knit the same yarn in stocking stitch on the respective single bed.
 Tolerance varies between machines.

 Experimentation is needed even before knitting the large swatches.
 It pays to be familiar with both your ribber and your yarn before trying these fabrics and to keep good notes.